projectcalico/calico/master/getting-started/openstack/upgrade/index.md

    > move the data from the etcdv2 API to the etcdv3 API.
 This requires an etcd v3.x server.
    {: .alert .alert-success}

-1. If you have added {{site.prodname}} objects in addition to those that are derived automatically (by our Neutron driver) from OpenStack networks/security groups (e.g. Host Endpoints, Host Protection policies, etc) you will need to follow these additional steps to migrate that data:
+1. If you have added {{site.prodname}} objects in addition to those that are derived automatically (by our Neutron driver) from OpenStack networks/security groups (e.g., Host Endpoints, Host Protection policies, etc) you will need to follow these additional steps to migrate that data:

     1. Install `etcdctl`, if you don't already have it.